 Ken has more than 40 years’ professional consulting and contracting experience, having worked across the UK and internationally.
 Formerly Chief Executive, Global Building Engineering, at AECOM Technology Corporation, Ken retired in 2011.

 Married with two children, his interests include golf, art, theatre, music and sport.
-One of Ken’s grandchildren currently attends St Leonards Junior School.
+Two of Ken’s grandchildren currently attend St Leonards Junior School.